-Cinemark operates theaters in 39 US states, as well as Argentina, Brazil, Mexico, and 10 other Latin American countries.
-The company gets about 70% of its sales from the US market.
+Cinemark operates theaters in more than 40 US states, as well as Argentina, Brazil, Mexico, and 10 other Latin American countries.
+The company gets about 75% of its sales from the US market.

 Despite a down economy, people still flock to the movies.
 Cinemark reported $2.63 billion in revenue for fiscal 2014.
 Although it suffered a slight dip in total annual revenue during fiscal 2014 compared to the previous fiscal period, the company's revenue has been trending upwards in recent fiscal years.
 Cinemark's net income was $192.6 million in fiscal 2014, an increase of 30% compared to the prior period.

 The company's cash on hand remained strong in fiscal 2014.
 Cimemark reported $454 million in cash on hand, an 47% increase compared to fiscal 2013 levels.